We are ISA, the Socio-Environmental Institute

 Our history

-Browse the timeline and discover important milestones in our trajectory
+Browse the timeline and discover important milestones in our journey

 triangle 2023

-The series 'Carbono: what you need to know' is launched.
-Produced in partnership with Rede Xingu+, the series of animations provides, in four episodes, information so that indigenous peoples and traditional communities understand a carbon project and its impacts.
+The series 'Carbon: what you need to know' is launched.
+Produced in partnership with Rede Xingu+, the animated series provides, in four episodes, information so that indigenous peoples and traditional communities can understand a carbon project and its impacts.

 WATCH